A Survey of Model Compression and Acceleration for Deep Neural Networks: Parameter Pruning and Quantization

-There is also growing interest in training compact CNNs with sparsity constraints.
+There is also growing interest in training compact DNNs with sparsity constraints.
 Those sparsity constraints are typically introduced in the optimization problem as $l_0$ or $l_1$-norm regularizers.
 The work in \cite{DBLP:conf/cvpr/LebedevL16} imposed group sparsity constraint on the convolutional filters to achieve structured brain Damage, i.e., pruning entries of the convolution kernels in a group-wise fashion.
 In \cite{Zhou2016}, a group-sparse regularizer on neurons was introduced during the training stage to learn compact CNNs with reduced filters.
 Wen \textit{et al.} \cite{NIPS2016_6504} added a structured sparsity regularizer on each layer to reduce trivial filters, channels or even layers.
-In the filter-level pruning, all the above works used $l_{2,1}$-norm regularizers.
+In the filter-level pruning, all the above works used $l_{1}$ or $l_{2}$-norm regularizers.
 The work in \cite{DBLP:journals/corr/LiKDSG16} used $l_1$-norm to select and prune unimportant filters.

-\textbf{Drawbacks}: there are some potential issues of the pruning and sharing.
-First, pruning with $l_1$ or $l_2$ regularization requires more iterations to converge than general.
+\textbf{Discussion}: there are some issues of using network pruning.
+First, pruning with $l_1$ or $l_2$ regularization requires more iterations to converge than general methods.
 In addition, all pruning criteria require manual setup of sensitivity for layers, which demands fine-tuning of the parameters and could be cumbersome for some applications.
+Finally, network pruning usually is able to reduce model size but not improve the efficiency (training or inference time).